 Service by Publication

-Service by publication is often used when the defendant’s location is unknown or when conventional service methods are not feasible.
+Service by publication is a last-resort method when other forms of proof service of process fail.
 This approach involves publishing a notice of the lawsuit in a newspaper or other widely circulated publication to inform the opposing party of the case against them.

 Generally, courts require substantial proof that other attempts at serving the defendant were made and that they could not be located by any standard methods before approving service by publication.
 For example, in the U.S. Supreme Court case “Mullane v.
 Central Hanover Bank & Trust Co.”, service was upheld by publication as a valid approach to notifying beneficiaries of a trust when there was no available contact information.